 Due to being tonally ‘dead’ Teak is generally not considered suitable for guitars and it does present construction problems that also contribute to it’s unsuitability.
-Ironically, the high oil content of the wood that has helped preserve its’ 94 year sleep on the sea bed makes it notoriously difficult to glue.
+Ironically, the high oil content of the wood that helped preserve its’ 94 year sleep on the sea bed makes it notoriously difficult to glue.
 Traditional wood glue tends to be water based and relies on penetrating the wood to bond the sections together but the oil in the Teak prevents it from doing this.
-Fortunately, glue has come a long way in recent years and there will be something out there that will do the job – all I have to do now is find it.
+Fortunately, glue has come a long way in recent years and there are modern alternatives out there for the job.

-As the 8th July 2017 marks the 100th anniversary of the sinking of the Pegu, I will set that as my goal to finish the product and hopefully time it so the last piece of the guitar will be set on that date.
+As the 8th July 2017 marked the 100th anniversary of the sinking of the Pegu, I set that as my goal to finish the product and the last piece of the guitar was completed and all parts came together on that date.

 Sources of information include: –